 The Admissions committee will review applications to identify promising candidates.

 The selection is based on:

-- Complete the on-line part of the School of Graduate Studies application for admission to Neuroscience program at McMaster University.
-(Our program can be found under the Academic Program Interdisciplinary MSc or PhD and Academic Plan Neuroscience Thesis)
+- Complete the on-line part of the School of Graduate Studies (SGS) application for admission to The Neuroscience Graduate Program at McMaster University.
+(Our program can be found under the Academic Program Interdisciplinary MSc or PhD and Academic Plan Neuroscience Thesis).

 - Pay the application fee.

-- Set-up your account on the MiNDS Application Portal.
+- Set-up your account on the Application Portal.
 The portal provides detailed instructions.
-The steps below list the information that you will be asked to submit to complete your application to the MiNDS program.
+The steps below list the information that you will be asked to submit to complete your application to the Neuroscience Graduate Program.